 Name a class at Puget Sound you are interested in, but haven't taken.

 I'm confused by the fact that "a class" is singular here, since with a quick spin through the course catalog I saw at least fifteen that I'd love to take.
 For these purposes I'll cull the list down to Art History 380 (Museums and Curating in the 21st Century: History, Theory, and Practice); French 391 (African Women Writers); and English 245 (Shakespeare: From Script to Stage).

-I was a Sociology and Anthropology major, so I don't have any of the prerequisite courses or knowledge for Biology 379 (Ornithology) but I'll go out on a limb and add that too.
+I was a Sociology and Anthropology major, so I don't have any of the prerequisite courses for Biology 379 (Ornithology) but I'll go out on a limb and add that too.

 What is a book that has been influential for you?

-Again, I hate that I'm having to pick favorites so I'm going to cheat and list a bunch: Willa Cather's My Antonia, Ann Fadiman's Ex Libris, Celeste Ng's Everything I Never Told You, Ted Kooser's Delights and Shadows, Christopher McDougall's Born to Run, and Zora Neale Hurston's Their Eyes Were Watching God, which is the first book I was assigned for school that turned out not to feel like homework.
+I love to read, so I'm going to cheat and list a bunch: Willa Cather's My Antonia, Ann Fadiman's Ex Libris, Celeste Ng's Everything I Never Told You, Ted Kooser's Delights and Shadows, and Zora Neale Hurston's Their Eyes Were Watching God, which is the first book I was assigned for school that turned out not to feel like homework.